resistzzz/HGCAN/README.md

 ## How to run this code

-Firstly, we run the file `build_graph.py` to generate the graph files (We have provided the graph files in `datasets` directory).
+Firstly, we run the file `build_graph.py` to generate the graph files (We have provided the generated graph files in `datasets` directory).

 Then we run the file `main.py` to train the model and obtain the performance.